Vani0904/adr-template-minimal.md/decision-logs.md

 * Good, because the use of a Framework and a structured database can speed up the development of a prototype and the use of the Built-in Laravel Auth can simplify RBAC whilst still aligning with a monilithic design.

-* Bad, because the use of NoSQL may limit the use of complex relational queries and lacks the scalability requirements of a fully functional version of the system.
+* Bad, because it may limit the use of complex relational queries and lacks the scalability requirements of a fully functional version of the system.